Air Serbia landed in Bucharest

 In the more distant future, specifically during the 2018-2020 period, Air Serbia would receive 10 new Airbus A320neo aircraft, which are intended to replace the existing fleet of 8 A319 and 2 A320 aircraft.
 ATR aircraft are a legacy of JAT Airways.

-The ticket prices start from 99EUR, the promotional fare.
-From our checks, we did not find tickets Bucharest - Belgrade - Bucharest under 109 EUR.
+The price of the plane tickets starts from 99EUR, promotional fare.
+From our checks, we didn't find many Bucharest - Belgrade - Bucharest tickets under 109 EUR.

 More pictures from the Air Serbia press conference held at Henri Coandă International Airport Bucharest!